5 min read

 A little bit of everything, maybe?

-My cinematic education was eclectic, to say the least.
+My cinematic education was eclectic, to put it mildly.
 I enthusiastically sang show tunes way before I was old enough to be singing them so...enthusiastically.

 Like, I knew all the words to Dance: Ten, Looks: Three before I even had boobs.
-I honestly thought When You're Good to Mama was about helping with the chores.
-And let's just say Two Ladies raised more questions than answers.
+I honestly thought When You're Good to Mama was just about helping with chores.

 And I know I'm not the only one.

-Years after my mother made Oz night an annual event, my daughter and I began a tradition of our own.
+Years after my mother made Oz night our annual event together, my daughter and I began a tradition of our own.

-She was eight when Iron Man launched the MCU, and already a little superhero nerd, just like her mama.
-I’d worn out VHS tapes rewatching scenes from Superman, Raiders of the Lost Ark, and Star Wars.
-So when I saw that same spark in her, we ran with it.
+My girl was eight when Iron Man launched the MCU, and already a superhero nerd, just like her mama.
+At her age, I was wearing out VHS tapes of Superman, Raiders of the Lost Ark, and Star Wars.

-It became our thing, one movie and one iconic post-credits scene at a time.
+It became our thing, one movie and post-credits scene at a time.
 Years passed as we watched side by side, collecting memories like Infinity Stones.
 (See what I did there?)

 And then came Endgame.

 Opening weekend.
 Sold-out theater.
-The buzz before the previews even start, the kind that tells you this one’s going to be different.
+The buzz of the crowd before the previews even start, the kind that tells you this one’s going to be different.

 When T’Challa emerged and shouted, “Yibambe!”
-We all roared it back like we were in the Wakandan army, ready to throw down with Thanos ourselves.
+We all roared it back like we were gonna throw down on Thanos right alongside them.

 And finally: “Avengers… assemble.”

-That was more than just fan service.
-That was nearly a decade of storytelling, finally hitting a crescendo in the most epic mic drop in cinema history (in my humble opinion).
+Two little words signifying over a decade of storytelling, hitting a crescendo in one of the most epic moments in cinema history (in my humble opinion).

 That final battle scene was a masterclass in communal movie experience and cinematic payoff.
-It was absolute chaos, in the best way.
-It was huge and emotional, and it earned every second of the last decade it took to get there.
+It was huge and emotional, and it earned every second of the years invested to get there.

-So many years later, and still so many of us wish we could relive that first watch.
+Six years later, and there are still so many of us who wish we could relive that first watch.

-And yeah, I know it’s a superhero movie—a big, nerdtastic CGI fest with capes, nanotech, and talking raccoons.
-But it was storytelling at its peak.
-It cared about its characters and respected its audience.
+And yes, I know it’s a big, nerdtastic, CGI-fest of a superhero movie.
+But it was peak storytelling that cared about its characters and respected its audience.

-It turned theaters full of strangers into a community.
+It turned theaters full of strangers into communities.
 (Again, not too dramatic if you'd been there, I swear).

-Endgame was also our personal finale to our established tradition.
+For my daughter and me, Endgame was also a finale to our established tradition.
 Our thing.
-And now it was over.
+And now it was over (or so I thought).

-I am self-aware enough to recognize the irony of waxing poetic about a comic book movie.
+I am self-aware enough to recognize the irony of rhapsodizing about a comic book movie.
 But great storytelling transcends genre, does it not?

-And maybe that's why I'm still holding out for Fantastic Four and Doomsday.
-I'm hoping those stories carry the kind of stakes and the weight that started this whole thing in the first place.
+That's why I'm now holding out for Fantastic Four and Doomsday.
+I'm hoping those stories carry the kind of stakes that started this whole thing in the first place.

 There’s still talent on the bench.
 I’m watching Matt Shakman.
-The Russos are back.
-If anyone can land a story this size without losing us, it's them.
+The Russos are back in the game, and if anyone can nail this, it's them.

 Ultimately, I'm not chasing cinematic perfection; I just want genuine storytelling that makes me forget about my phone and reconnect with the emotional power of film.